Product Design ● Case studies

 Add/remove major features to an existing product ● Amazon Kindle

-In order to save production costs, Amazon decided to remove the hardware keyboard and several function buttons for the second generation Kindle eReader.
-I had concerns about the proposed hardware changes and that the onscreen keyboard would be far more difficult to implement than PM and Dev anticipated.
-I collected data to backup my feedback about the hardware changes and user tested the daylights out of the onscreen keyboard designs.
+To reduce production costs Amazon decided to remove the hardware keyboard and two function buttons on the second generation Kindle eReader.
+I had concerns that the new, required onscreen keyboard would be far more difficult to implement than PM and Dev anticipated that and the loss of two dedicated hardware buttons would negatively impact the overall UX.
+I researched, tested, proved my concerns correct, and came up with successful solutions.

 I was hired to design and deliver functional prototypes to showcase the functionality of Samsung’s Internet of Things (IoT) division’s hardware modules.
-The most prominent project was TUNE, a smart speaker with both voice and touch interfaces.
+The most prominent project was TUNE, a smart speaker with both voice and touch interfaces demonstrated at CES.

 Align product to existing roles ● Parsable

-Parsable provides procedure authoring, tracking, and documentation features for a wide variety of industries.
-However, clients found it impossible to use without training.
-I interviewed customers and found the feature set was correct but the product structure didn’t align with existing management roles.
-I re-organzied the Parsable platform to align with the ways companies actually worked.
+Parsable provides procedure (checklists) authoring, tracking, and documentation features for a wide variety of industries.
+However, clients found the platform impossible to use without training.
+I interviewed customers and found the feature set was correct but the product architecture didn’t align with existing management roles and business processes.
+I re-organzied the Parsable platform to align with the ways companies actually wrote, approved, and disseminated procedures.